simplicateca/craft4-matrix-conditionals/README.md

 Tags and Categories might also be possible, but probably a long shot without additional work.
 Plus, these field types are either going away or changing drastically soon, so there's not much point in stressing about them.

+Some custom fields *might* be supported out of the box, depending on their underlying form control structure, but I can't make any promises and have done minimal testing.

 ## Alternate Use - Protection Against 'PEBKAC' Errors